Starling Bank review

 Simply pay using your linked Starling bank card and cashback will be paid directly into your bank account.

 Starling offers an arranged overdraft option.
 Interest is calculated daily and charged at 15%, 25% or 35% EAR (variable) based on the customer’s credit score.
 There are no additional charges for unarranged overdrafts.

 Starling’s fees are competitive:

-- Free current account and transactions.
+- Current account and transactions.
 Starling doesn’t charge you for basic transactions and banking services.
-There’s no monthly fee and card payments and ATM withdrawals come for free both in the UK and abroad.
+There’s no monthly account fee, and card payments and ATM withdrawals come for free both in the UK and abroad.